-From left: John Ahmann, Westside Future Fund President and CEO; Lakeisha Walker, Westside native and Director of the At-Promise Initiative; Xavier Warner, At-Promise Youth Center program participant; Derrick Jordan, Vine City Resident and Senior Project Leader at National Church Residences
+From left: John Ahmann, Westside Future Fund President and CEO; Lakeisha Walker, Westside native and Director of the At-Promise Initiative; Zavier Warner, At-Promise Youth Center program participant; Derrick Jordan, Vine City Resident and Senior Project Leader at National Church Residences

-For this Summit, Westside Future Fund assembled a panel of individuals representing a range of perspectives: John Ahmann, Westside Future Fund President and CEO; Derrick Jordan, Vine City Resident and Senior Project Leader at National Church Residences; Lakeisha Walker, Westside native and Director of the At-Promise Initiative; Xavier Warner, At-Promise Youth Center program participant.
+For this Summit, Westside Future Fund assembled a panel of individuals representing a range of perspectives: John Ahmann, Westside Future Fund President and CEO; Derrick Jordan, Vine City Resident and Senior Project Leader at National Church Residences; Lakeisha Walker, Westside native and Director of the At-Promise Initiative; Zavier Warner, At-Promise Youth Center program participant.
 WFF board member and nationally recognized scholar, Dr. Beverly Tatum moderated the panel.
 Craig Lucie, Owner of Lucie Content and former news anchor at WSB-TV, fielded questions from online viewers during the Q&A segment following the panel discussion.

 To begin, Dr. Tatum framed the discussion with a short passage from Dr. Martin Luther King, Jr.’s 1967 book, Where Do We Go From Here: Chaos or Community?
 She then invited panelists to reflect on the chaos we see evidence of throughout the country as well as the work ahead of us to strengthen community.
 Some highlights from the panel: